barchart/alerting-service-public/docs/content/sdk/lib.md

 ## AlertManager :id=alertmanager
 >The **central component of the SDK**.
-It is responsible for connecting to Barchart's Alert Service, querying existing alerts, creating new alerts, and monitoring alert status.
+It is responsible for connecting to Barchart's Alert Service, querying existing alerts, creating new alerts, and monitoring the status of existing alerts.

 **Kind**: global class
 **Extends**: <code>Disposable</code>